 Nope, seating is general admission, so get there early to sit with your friends and get the best seats!
 We do offer special trackside seating for ticket holders available on a first come first serve basis.

 Can you accommodate a large group?
 I want to bring all of my co-workers, Girl Scout Troop, my bachelor/bachelorette party, etc.

 Yes, but get there early as seating isn’t reserved in advance!
 If you’re coming with an extra large group email us at email@example.com for special pricing info.

 Is there accessible seating?

 Yes!
 There are reserved seating areas for folks in wheelchairs and with ambulatory impairments.

 Will there be food and beverages?

 YES!
 Shriners offers food for purchase, including alcoholic beverages for those over 21 years of age.
-We also have food vendors stationed in the lobby selling cannolis and cupcakes.
+We also have a variety of food vendors in the lobby selling things from cookies to hot sauce.